Pirate-Emperor/Cine_Sprite_Flask_Recommend/README.md

 ## Data Source

 The project uses a dataset of movie information and user ratings to train the ML model.
-You can update the dataset to include the latest movie information.

 ## Development